Lucca: Early modern period

 Lucca had been the second largest Italian city state (after Venice) with a republican constitution ("comune") to remain independent over the centuries.

-Between 1799 and 1800 it was contended by the French and Austrian armies.
+Between 1799 and 1800, it was contested by the French and Austrian armies.
 Finally the French prevailed and granted a democratic constitution in the 1801.
 However, already in 1805 the Republic of Lucca was converted into a monarchy by Napoleon, who installed his sister Elisa Bonaparte Baciocchi as "Princess of Lucca".

-From 1815 to 1847 it was a Bourbon-Parma duchy.
-The only reigning dukes of Lucca were Maria Luisa of Spain, who was succeeded by her son Charles II, Duke of Parma in 1824.
+From 1815 to 1847, it was a Bourbon-Parma duchy.
+The only reigning dukes of Lucca were Maria Luisa of Spain, and her son Charles II, Duke of Parma, who succeeded her in 1824.
 Meanwhile, the Duchy of Parma had been assigned for life to Marie Louise, Duchess of Parma, the second wife of Napoleon.
 In accordance with the Treaty of Vienna (1815), upon the death of Marie Louise, Duchess of Parma in 1847, Parma reverted to Charles II, Duke of Parma, while Lucca lost independence and was annexed to the Grand Duchy of Tuscany.
 As part of Tuscany, it became part of the Kingdom of Sardinia in 1860 and finally part of the Italian State in 1861.

 World War II internment camp

 In 1942, during World War II, a prisoner-of-war camp was established at the village of Colle di Compito, in the municipality of Capannori, about 11 km from Lucca.
 Its official number was P.G. (prigionieri di guerra) 60, and it was usually referred to as PG 60 Lucca.
 Although it never had permanent structures and accommodation consisted of tents in an area prone to flooding, it housed more than 3,000 British and Commonwealth prisoners of war during the period of its existence.
 It was handed over to the Germans on 10 September 1943, not long after the signing of the Italian armistice.
 During the Italian Social Republic, as a puppet state of the Germans, political prisoners, foreigners, common law prisoners and Jews were interned there, and it functioned as a concentration camp.
-In June 1944 the prisoners were moved to Bagni di Lucca.
+In June 1944, the prisoners were moved to Bagni di Lucca.